saurav1207/Summer-Internship-2022/Day-3/readme.md

 - Beyond this, some more changes are made to be a fully responsive website.
 - My Technical Documentation Page is now fully responsive in all formats.

-## Here you can check my fully responsive technical documentation page.
+## Here you can check my website's responsiveness.
 Through this link :- https://j7bg9e.csb.app/#Introduction

 ## Outputs:-